ora0600/apache-kafka-as-a-service-by-confluent/README.md

  * site-to-site VPN
  * (Transit Gateway)

+### 5.Webinar: Building Microservices with Apache Kafka as Service in Cloud
+Let's build Java Springboot Microservices with Confluent Cloud
+ * CQRS pattern example
+ * Spring Cloud Streams library usage example with Kafka
+ * State Store for storing Microservice state and state recovery
+ * Microservices Decoupling and Microservices intercommunication
+ * Stateless and Stateful Microservices Scaling Up or Down

-### 5.Webinar: cost optimization, total cost of ownership
+### 6.Webinar: cost optimization, total cost of ownership
 The last session of one of the most importan.
 What are the costs, benefits, things to know.
 * Cost optimization (less traffic, storage)
   * compression